 - The first National Plan against Child Sexual Abuse (2022) aims to safeguard the health and dignity of children-victims of an underreported crime.
 It identifies critical systemic failures and presents measures to prevent, locate, report, treat and take to justice incidents of sexual abuse and exploitation of children.
 Special care is foreseen for the victims through a child-friendly justice approach, institutional obstacles are set to prevent predators from working with children in all possible sectors and essential protocol revision is put forward in order to ensure timely response that does not cause further victimization and risks.
-The overall threefold aim of the Plan is to a) minimize the incidents, b) maximize reporting, working towards the protection of children from all forms of violence and c) raise awareness on the crime's prevalence and specifics.SDGs 16.2, 16.3, 16.6, 5.2 - Based on the findings of the external evaluation and the lessons learnt, Greece designed the National Anti-Corruption Action Plan (NACAP) 2022-2025 in consultation with major stakeholders from public and private sector as well as with civil society organizations and non-governmental organizations.
+The overall threefold aim of the Plan is to a) minimize the incidents, b) maximize reporting, working towards the protection of children from all forms of violence and c) raise awareness on the crime's prevalence and specifics.
+SDGs 16.2, 16.3, 16.6, 5.2 - Based on the findings of the external evaluation and the lessons learnt, Greece designed the National Anti-Corruption Action Plan (NACAP) 2022-2025 in consultation with major stakeholders from public and private sector as well as with civil society organizations and non-governmental organizations.
 The new Action Plan sets clear strategic objectives, incorporates international best practices and builds synergies across public administration, prioritizing targeted interventions in high-risk areas prone to fraud and corruption i.e. health, public finances, investments etc. In February 2022, the NACAP 2022-2025 was officially approved by the Council of Ministers in line with international recommendations as a structural part of the National Strategy against Corruption.
 SDGs 16.5, 16.6, 16.7 - Implementation of two key actions included in the Annual Action Plan of the Ministry of Interior for 2022 that aim to strengthen and enhance multilevel governance.
 The first refers to a forthcoming law that will redistribute responsibilities vertically among the three tiers of government (national, regional, local).
 Consultation of the central government with the unions of the regions and municipalities will take place and the findings of experts and independent studies will also be taken into account.
 The second action refers to an attempt at rationalizing, i.e., making more efficient and coordinated, the framework of responsibilities across the three tiers of government.
 A thorough analysis and a detailed mapping of the current allocation of competencies in each sector of policy will take place, leading to a respective amendment of the legal framework by Q3 2022.
-SDGs 16.6, 17.17 - Preparation and implementation of key laws, regarding: (i) the reform of the institutional framework of the National School of Judges adopted in 2021, focusing on the organization and operation of the School, and the selection, education and training of future and acting judicial officers by the end of 2022; (ii) the amendment of the institutional framework governing the Companies for the Protection of Minors and Children's Homes and the Services of Juvenile Supervisors of the Ministry of Justice (2022); (iii) the adoption of the new Code of Organization and Functioning of Courts and Judicial Officers (2022); and (iv) the strengthening of the institutional framework governing the assets' declaration (2022).
-SDGs 16.3, 16.6
+SDGs 16.6, 17.17 - Preparation and implementation of key laws, regarding: (i) the reform of the institutional framework of the National School of Judges adopted in 2021, focusing on the organization and operation of the School, and the selection, education and training of future and acting judicial officers by the end of 2022; (ii) the amendment of the institutional framework governing the Juvenile Probation and Social Welfare Services of the Ministry of Justice (2022); (iii) the adoption of the new Code of Organization and Functioning of Courts and Judicial Officers (2022); and (iv) the strengthening of the institutional framework governing the assets' declaration (2022).
+SDGs 16.3, 16.6 - Transposition of EU legislation on: (i) combating terrorism, (ii) combating fraud and counterfeiting of non-cash means of payment, and (iii) the protection of persons who report breaches of European law (2022).
+SDGs 16.3, 16.4, 16.5, 16.6